ChildOfJeshua/Python/README.txt

 Python - basics of the coding language, terms and more

-    Python_Curriculum_Breakdown.txt - Rublic of how the content is going to be broken down.
+    Python_Curriculum_Breakdown.txt - How the content is going to be broken down.

     Python_LL_P1_notes.text - HOME | INTRO | GET STARTED | SYNTAX | OUTPUT | COMMENTS | VARIABLES | DATA TYPES